 State income tax deductions: In many states, if you’re the account owner, you can deduct contributions from your state income taxes.
 In some cases, this applies to any contributor to an account.
 Check with your state to find out if a tax deduction applies.

 Gift tax exclusions.
 Whether or not you’re the account owner, a contribution is considered a gift to the beneficiary.
-As a gift, it qualifies for the $15,000 (in 2020 and 2021) annual gift tax exclusion.
+As a gift, it qualifies for the 2025 $19,000 ($38,00 if married filling jointly) annual gift tax exclusion.
 If you want to contribute even more in one year, 529 plans allow you to “front-load” your gifts.
-That means if you make a contribution of up to $75,000, you can choose to treat the contribution as if it were made over a 5 calendar-year period for gift tax purposes.
-Note that if you do this, you won’t qualify for the exclusion again until the 5 years is up.
+That means if you make a contribution of up to $90,000, you can choose to treat the contribution as if it were made over a 5 calendar-year period for gift tax purposes.
+Note that if you do this, you won’t qualify for the exclusion again until the 5 years is up.**

 State tax benefits for 529 plans